 Limited Liability CorporationsOwnership in LLCs can be shared by extending membership to additional employees or by giving employees an option to purchase a membership interest at a price fixed today for a number of years into the future (called a profits interest) or to buy membership directly, subject to certain restrictions (called a capital intrest).
 Tax rules for these approaches are somewhat uncertain, but generally parallel the treatment for the C or S corporations for restricted stock or stock options.
 Alternatively, companies can give people synthetic equity, essentially the right to a hypothetical number of membership units or the increase in these units, paid out in cash over time.

-Our site has a longer article on this subject.
+Our site has an article on equity compensation in LLCs.

 Direct Share OwnershipAny incorporated business, no matter how small, can give or sell shares directly to employees.
 New shares can be created or they can be purchased from a previous owner.
 If employees acquire shares directly, they become direct owners, and can exercise all the rights associated with ownership, including a share of the company's equity value and voting rights.
 Employees can receive shares that give only voting rights, only equity rights, or both, and with any percentage of the total voting or equity stake.
 Employees can be allowed to resell their shares freely, or resale can be limited for any reasonable business purpose.
 If employees buy shares, the company must obtain an exemption from securities registration.
 Most private companies can obtain a so-called "Section 701 exemption" or another exemption from federal registration.
 However, an exemption from federal registration requirements does not always provide an exemption under state rules.
 Moreover, companies must still file anti-fraud disclosure statements to employees.
 This can cost several thousands of dollars on up.